llmodelcitizen/container-multiplexer/README.md

 ### Quicker Base Updates (Commit a Running Instance)

 If the useful change already exists in a running `cm` instance, you can commit that instance instead.
-Prefer the clean `cm-mod` flow above for reusable base changes: start from `cm-base:latest`, apply only the intended package or config changes, then commit that temporary customization container.

-Warning: committing a running instance can persist credentials into `cm-base:latest`.
-Docker does not capture the mounted workspace at `/home/me/workspace`, but it does capture the rest of the container filesystem, including files under `/home/me`.
+Warning: committing a running instance can persist unwanted artifacts into `cm-base:latest`.
 Before committing, inspect the instance and remove anything that should not become part of the reusable base image:

 ```bash
 docker diff cm-001
 docker exec -it cm-001 /bin/bash
 ```

-Check common credential and config locations such as `/home/me/.ssh`, `/home/me/.gitconfig`, `/home/me/.git-credentials`, `/home/me/.config`, `/home/me/.docker`, `/home/me/.aws`, `/home/me/.azure`, `/home/me/.gnupg`, `/home/me/.npmrc`, `/home/me/.pypirc`, and shell history files.
-After cleanup, run `docker diff cm-001` again and only commit if the remaining filesystem changes are intended.

 Reset the runtime entrypoint while saving it as the base image: